Goa, Camarines Sur: Geography

 Goa is bounded by the Municipality of Tinambac on the west, Municipalities of Tinambac and Lagonoy on the north, by Municipalities of Tinambac and Tigaon on the south, by Municipalities of San Jose and Lagonoy on the east.

 Goa has a total land area of 20618 ha or about 3.99% of the province' land area.
 Its distance from the nearest municipality, San Jose, is 3 km, the Capital Town of Pili is 37 km, while Naga City is 52 km.
 Furthermore, Goa's distance from Manila via Daet, Camarines Norte, is about 500 km and via Quirino Highway is approximately 380 km.

 Barangays

-Goa is politically subdivided into 34 barangays, ten (10) of which are located within the poblacion/urban area and the remaining are considered rural barangays.
+Goa is politically subdivided into 34 barangays.
+Each barangay consists of puroks or zones and some have sitios.

+Currently, there are 10 of which located within the poblacion/urban area and the remaining are considered rural barangays.
 The largest barangay is Hiwacloy having an area of 1818.87 ha and the farthest barangay is Tamban which is about 28 km from the poblacion area.